erkearney/Aeryck/posts/Data_visualization/Data_Visualization:_Matplotlib_Basic_Plotting.md

 scientist to have.
 We can use visualizations to easily communicate our findings to non-data scientists much more easily.
 In these next posts, we're going to learn how to effectively use matplotlib to further these skills.
-The matplotlib mini-tutorial will be split into three key sections:
+The matplotlib mini-tutorial will be split into four key sections:

 ### [Basic plotting (this post)](https://aeryck.com/post:5)
 ### [Customization](https://aeryck.com/post:6)